 PRO TIP: To get crispy skin, allow the bird to dry out for 24 hours in your refrigerator, uncovered.

-Biscuits will go from freezer to oven: Preheat oven to 375.
-Place biscuits in single layer on cookie sheet.
-Cook for 10min.
-Rotate.
-Cook for an additional 7 min.
-Brush with lard, butter, egg wash or any fat you prefer and cook for an additional 4 min.
-It can take up to 25min total in a home oven.
+Biscuits will go from freezer to oven: preheat oven to 375.
+Place biscuits in a single layer on a cookie sheet.
+Cook for 12 min. rotate sheet tray and cook for an additional 10 min.
+Brush with lard, butter, egg wash or any fat you like and cook for an additional 4 min. may take up to 30 min depending on the oven.
+Biscuits are fully cooked when brown and feel light when you lift them.